 1031 Exchange Rental Property – Timeline

 Once a rental property is finally sold, then taxpayers have 180 days to purchase a new asset to qualify for a 1031 exchange.
-Before this, at least one property must be identified (but not necessarily purchase) within 45 days of the sale.
+Before this, at least one property must be identified (but not necessarily purchased) within 45 days of the sale.

 For additional requirements, please see our 1031 Exchange Rules and Requirements Page.

-What to 1031 Exchange Rental Properties For?
+What to 1031 Exchange Rental Properties For

 At the end of the day, there are a lot of different ways that you can reinvest the funds from a rental property sale.
 However, the United States is one of the few countries that permits taxpayers to invest in might rights.